Bazror/hivemind/docs/native_ads/native_ads.md

 Ads can be scheduled to run at preselected times by specifying start and end times.

 Community managers/owners will also be able to set the earliest time from the present that scheduled ads can be placed.
-Some communities may have shorter response times and some longer, so this gives them the opportunity to factor in time for review, reducing the probability of "timed-out" ad reviews.
+Some communities may have shorter response times and some longer, so this gives them the opportunity to factor in time for review, reducing the probability of "timed-out" ad reviews for time-sensitive scheduled ads.

-*For example, if a community sets a window period of 48 hours, it means scheduled ads can only be placed starting 48 hours from the current hour.
+*For example, if a community sets a window period of 48 hours, it means scheduled ads can only be for time starting 48 hours from the current hour.
 This gives the review and payment process about 48 hours.*

 Payments for scheduled ads should be made before the time they're set to start showing.
 Otherwise, the ad will not be shown, the time slot will be freed up for other people to use and a moderator may ask for a revision.

-Ads with late payments can be renegotiated for use at a later time as scheduled or unscheduled ads.
+The involvement of moderators will enable ads with late payments to be renegotiated for use at a later time as scheduled or unscheduled.

 ### Ad Types